owendw/Hello-world/README.md

 This is the first training repository just getting familiar
 ## I am making some changes here, with a test list
-. first
+* first line
-. second
+* the second point
-. third
+* third and final

+End